SoulFireMage/Katiya_Starship/content/mathsummaries/Logic and Foundations_ Leverage Map.md

 **Precise:** There is no formula Truth(x) in the language of arithmetic such that for all sentences φ:
 $$\text{Truth}(\ulcorner \phi \urcorner) \iff \phi$$

-**Why it matters:** Truth transcends any formal system.
+**Importance:** Truth transcends any formal system.
 You can define "truth in L" in a richer language, but never internally.
 This is the semantic analog of Gödel's syntactic incompleteness.

 **7. Church-Turing Thesis (not a theorem, but foundational)**